Ranald Bane MacDonald, 1st of Largie

-Ranald Bane MacDonald (dates of birth and death unknown, alive in 1431) was the second son of John Mór Tanister (died 1427) and a daughter of Finnon (the Green Abbot) or by his wife Margery Byset (married in 1399).
+Ranald Bane MacDonald (dates of birth and death unknown, alive in 1431) was the illegitimate son of John Mór Tanister (died 1427) and a daughter of a concubine of Finguine MacKinnon (the Green Abbot).
 He is the founder of Clan MacDonald of Largie.
-He was given a charter for lands in Kintyre around Largie, for his services at the battle of Inverlochy.
+He was given a charter for lands in Kintyre around Largie, for his services at the Battle of Inverlochy.

 Family

 He is known to have fathered: